testground/docs/managing-test-plans.md

 └── sdks
 ```

-{% hint style="info" %}
-You can modify the behaviour of `plan create`using command-line flags to change the module or add a git remote.
+?> You can modify the behaviour of `plan create`using command-line flags to change the module or add a git remote.
-{% endhint %}

 ### Importing existing plans